kumarabhiraj88/tinder-web/README.md

 -> using useDispatch(), dispatch the action (defined in the slice), payload to store (payload-> response data got from the successfull login )
 While subscribing to the store using useSelector(store=>store.userReducer), use exact reducer name used inside the configureStore()
--> create utils/constants.js, keep BASE_URL here (hardcode datas should keep here)
+-> create utils/constants.js, keep BASE_URL here (hardcode datas should keep here) -> while refreshing page, state data will lost, to avoid this keep state updated with loggedin user data using a  common api call